UniMath/agda-unimath/src/foundation/decidable-dependent-function-types.lagda.md

     ( is-decidable-product du de)
 ```

-### Dependent products of decidable propositions over a base with mere equality are decidable propositions
+### Dependent products of decidable propositions over a base with all elements merely equal are decidable propositions

-Assuming the base `A` is empty or 0-connected, a dependent product of decidable
+Assuming that all elements are merely equal in a type `A` then a dependent
-propositions over `A` is again a decidable proposition.
+product of decidable propositions over `A` is again a decidable proposition.

 ```agda
 module _